- Academic Affairs

 After estimating your operating costs for the next year, the previous years' cumulative surplus or deficit needs to be taken into consideration.
 Since service centers are designed to recover their costs over the long term, future rates should be increased to cover deficits and future rates should be decreased to account for previous surpluses.
 After estimating operating costs, prior deficits should be added to operating costs and prior surpluses should be deducted from operating costs before calculating rates.

 Service centers can retain a surplus balance up to the value of 90 days of expenses to allow for fluctuations in revenues and expenses that will happen in the normal course of business.
 Therefore, if the surplus balance in the service center chartstring is less then the value of 90 days of expenses, no offset needs to be made in the rate calculation.

 Large deficits may not be able to be absorbed by future rate increases.
 For the appropriate treatment of this situation, please see the section "Review Procedures."

 Final Rate Determination

-The rate calculation may be rounded in order to allow for easier billing calculations.
+The rate calculation may be rounded to allow for easier billing calculations.

 If it is determined that the actual rate calculation is too high and cannot be supported by the current customer base, the service center may set a lower rate.
 This means that the service center is projecting to run a deficit.
 Annual rate proposals submitted with the expectation of running a deficit should be approved by the department chair and the Dean's Office.
 For more information regarding the treatment of this situation, please see the section "Treatment of Deficits."

-It is not appropriate to set a rate higher than the calculated rate in order to build up a "reserve".
+It is not appropriate to set a rate higher than the calculated rate to build up a "reserve."
 Rates can only be set to cover the expected costs of providing the service.